Affiliate Disclosure

 The Verdict

 The Griot’s Garage G9 is the best all-round polisher — long-throw correction, beginner-safe, and a machine you won’t outgrow.
 On a budget, the AVID Power DA is the smart first buy.
 Whatever you choose, make it a DA, not a rotary.
-Check the current price on Amazon →
+Check Price on Amazon →